tanakai0/PythonDevPractice/README.md

 - Initially, I thought using a /src/packagename structure would allow for mimicking the production package environment by using pip install -e or rye add packagename --path ./src/packagename.
 However, VSCode unexpectedly adds src/ to the PYTHONPATH, which results in direct references to src/packagename.
 Consequently, I decided to place the package directly under the project root at /packagename.
 - Be aware that README.md uses trailing whitespace for line breaks.
 Depending on the editor settings, these trailing spaces might be automatically removed.
 - When using Docker containers on a Windows system, be aware that the contents of the .venv directory may change.
 So use ```>>> rye sync``` first in each environment.
+- While most files will use LF for line endings, Windows-specific files such as .cmd and .bat scripts will retain CRLF.
+See .gitattributes.

 # Reference